nischalshakya30/Object-Oriented-Programming/README.md

-# Inheritance
+# Inheritance (IS-A Relationship)

-Inheritance is a mechanism in which one object acquires all the properteis and behaviours of a parent object.
+Inheritance is a mechanism in which one object acquires all the properties and behaviours of a parent object.
 The idea behind is to create a new **classes** build upon the existing classes so that we can reuse methods and fields of the parent class.
 Moreover, you can add new methods and fields in your current class also.

 ## Why Inheritance